-- Members of the public who are sick or symptomatic should not visit the market.
+- Members of the public who are sick or symptomatic must not visit the market.

-- Customers who arrive with cold, influenza or COVID-19-like symptoms (fever, cough or breathing issues) should be asked to return home.
+- Customers who arrive with cold, influenza or COVID-19-like symptoms (fever, cough or breathing issues) must be asked to return home.

 - Vendors who are sick or symptomatic should not be allowed to vend at the market while they are ill.